 Welcome to the Icelandic Canadian Frón

 The Thorrablót annual dinner celebration occurs in February (TBA) and showcases traditional Icelandic cuisine and entertainment.
-Tickets are $40/per person and are available from Serena at 204-479-1030, email firstname.lastname@example.org or Kendra at 204-770-3618, email email@example.com.
+Tickets are $40/per person and are available from Serena at email@example.com or Kendra at firstname.lastname@example.org.

 A joint venture with the Jón Sigurdsson chapter of the IODe celebrating Iceland’s Independence on June 17th.
 Each year we have a wreath laying ceremony at the statue of Jón Sigurdsson located on the North Side of the Legislative Building.

 Saturday, June 15, 2019 in Assiniboine Park.
 Icelandic Women’s Walk Each year, women of Icelandic Descent and their friends, gather at the Assiniboine Park for the 3 km walk.
-This multi generational walk has participants from a few months old to 70+ years old and is held in various locations around the same date.
+This multi generational international event has participants from a few months old to 70+ years old and is held in various locations around the same date.
 Upon completion of the walk each participant receives a tee shirt and medal.
 All are welcome to join us for this annual event.
 The fee is $25/per adult and $10/per child.
 Details in the Logberg-Heimskringla’s Calendar of Events.
 Pat Odegard is the co-ordinator for the Winnipeg event.

 This year is the 50th Anniversary of Folklorama - Annual festival of nations in Winnipeg, Manitoba.
 This two week long celebration showcases Canada¹s diversity.
 The Icelandic club partners with 4 other Scandinavian nations to provide Ethnic entertainment and Cuisine.
-Each country honors their heritage by creating cultural displays about their history.
+Each country honours their heritage by creating cultural displays about their history.
 Imported goods are usually available as well.